akilgour350/Krypton/README.md

 <br />

 ### Using Decryption Services
-Similarly to the encryption services, Kryption's decryption services are found in Kryption's namesake, the `Krypton` class.
+Similarly to the encryption services, Kryption's decryption services are found in Krypton's namesake, the `Krypton` class.
 You can access them by following these steps:
 1. Create a new `KryptonType` enum using the above steps, configuring it for the encoder you wish to use.
 2. Create a new `Krypton` object.
 Make sure to pass in the `KryptonType` enum you just created.
 3. Call the `Decode` method.
 Make sure to pass a string as the argument.
 This method will return a string that has been decrypted using your previously selected format.

 Note that if you ever want to change the decoding type being used, you can call the `SwitchType` method, passing in a `KryptonType` enum of the new type you want to use.

 <br />